cocur/slugify/README.md

 ### Symfony2

 Slugify contains a Symfony2 bundle and service definition that allow you to use it as a service in your Symfony2 application.
-The code resides in the `Cocur\Slugify\Bridge\Bundle` namespace and you only need to add the bundle class to your `AppKernel.php`:
+The code resides in the `Cocur\Slugify\Bridge\Symfony` namespace and you only need to add the bundle class to your `AppKernel.php`:

 ```php
 # app/AppKernel.php